Mayo-Free Chicken Salad Sandwiches with Lemon and Herbs

 • Set a small, dry skillet over medium-low heat.
 Add the pine nuts and cook 2-3 minutes, stirring frequently, until toasted.
 Remove from heat.

-• Add the chicken, celery, thyme, parsley, and toasted pine nuts to a mixing bowl.
+• Add the chicken, celery, thyme, parsley, and toasted pine nuts to a large bowl.
 Mix to combine.

 • In a small bowl, whisk together the lemon juice, mustard, shallot, and olive oil.
 Season to taste with salt and pepper.